Chair: Laura Kay

 *

-Students planning to study physics in graduate school should include several 4000-level electives in their senior year program.
+Students planning to study Physics in graduate school are strongly encouraged to include 4000-level electives in their program.

 Interdisciplinary Major

-Special majors in, for example, astrophysics, biophysics, chemical physics, engineering physics, or mathematical physics are all possible and are arranged in conjunction with the relevant second department at Barnard.
-A student interested in such possibilities should speak to a faculty member early on (i.e., by late fall of her sophomore year) in order to permit the most effective construction of her program of study and the appropriate petition to be made to the Committee on Programs and Academic Standing.
+A special major in astrophysics can be arranged.
+A student interested in astrophysics should speak to a faculty member early on (i.e., by late fall of her sophomore year) in order to permit the most effective construction of her program of study and the appropriate petition to be made to the Committee on Programs and Academic Standing.
 The latter is a straightforward procedure associated with the declaration of all special majors at Barnard.

 Requirements for the Physics Minor